What are your odds of getting HIV? Your odds of contracting HIV depend on a number of factors.

 - Condoms are very effective at helping to prevent the spread of HIV.

 - The risk of your partner being infected affects your risk of contracting HIV.

 - Some sexual activities are more risky than others.
 Vaginal and anal sex are higher-risk activities.
 Receptive anal sex is the highest-risk activity.

 - Anti-retroviral therapy can reduce your partner’s risk of transmitting HIV.
 This is known as treatment as prevention.

-- The time at which someone acquires HIV can also influence their chances of passing on the infection.
+- When someone acquires HIV can also influence their chances of passing on the infection.

 You can assess your risk for contracting HIV and other sexual infections by doing a risk assessment using STD Risk Calculator.

 Factors that Increase Your Chances of Contracting HIV